The Globe and Mail

 “Colin Ainsworth was quite marvellous in all he sang.
 I doubt you’d hear better anywhere, with his perfect enunciation, his sound at once lyrical and virile, and his spot-on coloratura.”

-Canadian tenor Colin Ainsworth has distinguished himself as an up and coming tenor by his exceptional singing and diverse repertoire.
+Canadian tenor Colin Ainsworth has distinguished himself as an exceptional singer with a diverse repertoire.

 Acclaimed for his interpretations of the major Classical and Baroque tenor roles, his many role have included the title roles in Orphée et Eurydice, Pygmalion, Castor et Pollux , Roberto Devereux and Albert Herring; Don Ottavio in Don Giovanni, Tamino in Die Zauberflöte, Almaviva in Il Barbiere di Siviglia, Ernesto in Don Pasquale, Rinnucio in Gianni Schicchi, Fenton in Falstaff, Tonio in La Fille du Régiment, Nadir in Les Pêcheurs de Perles, Pylades in Iphigénie en Tauride, Renaud in Lully’s Armide, Tom Rakewell in The Rake’s Progress, and Lysander in A Midsummer Night’s Dream.
 An avid supporter of new works, he has appeared in the world premieres of John Estacio’s Lillian Alling at the Vancouver Opera, Stuart MacRae’s The Assassin Tree at the Edinburgh International Festival, Victor Davies’ The Transit of Venus with the Manitoba Opera, and Rufus Wainwright’s Prima Donna at Sadler’s Wells in London and at the Luminato Festival.
 Other past opera engagements have included appearances with the Canadian Opera Company, Chicago Opera Theatre, Seattle Opera, Glimmerglass Opera, L’Opéra de Français, Opera Atelier, Pacific Opera Victoria, Edmonton Opera, and the Greek National Opera.